transdsign-boop/maxpain/replit.md

 - **Routing**: Wouter.
 - **UI/UX Design**: Dark/light mode, professional aesthetic (lime for profit, orange for loss), Inter font for text, JetBrains Mono for numerical data, responsive design, optimized tables/cards.
 Mobile responsive layout with critical controls visible and secondary actions in a Sheet menu.
 Cascade risk indicator uses fixed-width badges with horizontal scroll.
 - **Key Features**: Collapsible trade details, live strategy editing with performance chart visualization, interactive performance chart with per-trade P&L, hedge position detection, and intelligent recommendations for assets and risk parameters based on account size and real-time liquidity.
-- **Settings Organization**: All trading configuration, DCA settings, historical sessions, and API connection management are consolidated in the single Trading Settings dialog (TradingStrategyDialog) accessed via the Settings button in the header.
+- **Settings Organization**: All trading configuration, DCA settings, and API connection management are consolidated in the single Global Settings dialog (TradingStrategyDialog) accessed via the Settings button in the header.
+Settings can be exported/imported using timestamped JSON files (format: settings_YYYY-MM-DD_HH-MM-SS.json) for backup and portability.
+Settings automatically save when the dialog is closed.

 ### Backend Architecture
 - **Runtime**: Node.js with Express.js.